vrindaprabhu/FastBookAssignments/Homework/cassava/README.md

 - Abhishek Yadav: Reported a good improvement in performance based on FastAI versions!
 Intriguing!

 ## NOTES
 - It is quite evident that image augmentations has a good impact on the results.
-From Kevin's experiment and the kaggle kernels from the competition, lot of emphasis on this.
+From results seen in Kevin's experiment and the kaggle kernels from the competition, lot of emphasis has been laid on this.
 - A good optimizer and a different architecture also seems to have a say.
+- Can also play around with class weights and a supporting loss _(focal loss perhaps?)_.
 - Ensemble FTW!
 Quite literally!:smile: